There’s no getting around it; buying a new kitchen is expensive.

 Adding a dining table to your kitchen can do wonders, by helping to make your kitchen feel lived in and inviting.

-If you don’t have the space for a table, consider investing in a small island.
+If you don’t have space for a table, consider investing in a small island.
 Add some stools and you’ll have somewhere to eat your breakfast on a morning.

 A larger kitchen island can serve as somewhere to eat, somewhere to sit and chop and another storage space to keep your surfaces clutter free.